-The County Service Area (CSA) No. 79- Green Valley Lake was established by an act of the Board of Supervisors of the County of San Bernardino (the County) on September 7, 1971 with the active powers of fire (inspection, suppression, protection, first aid, and rescue), sewer (collection and Disposal), and water and road (maintenance and improvement).
-Currently, the governmental reposting entity consists of fire protection, emergency medical services, and an enterprise fund (sewer) for the community of Green Valley Lake.
-The CSA contracts sewage treatment through Running Springs County Water District which serves 1,321 households.
+The County Service Area (CSA) No. 79 Green Valley Lake was established by an act of the Board of Supervisors of the County of San Bernardino (the County) on September 7, 1971 with the active powers of fire (inspection, suppression, protection, first aid, and rescue), sewer (collection and disposal).
+Currently, the governmental reporting entity consists of an enterprise fund (sewer) for the community of Green Valley Lake.
+The CSA contracts sewage treatment through Running Springs County Water District.
 Improvement Zone R-1, established by an act of the county of San Bernardino Board of Supervisors on September 14, 1993, provides maintenance for approximately .75 miles of paved road in "The Meadow" area of Green Valley Lake.